bloomberg/memray/docs/stats.rst

 * Stack trace and **count** of the top 'n' largest allocating locations by number of allocations (*default: 5*, configurable with the ``-n`` command line param)

+* (for JSON output only) Metadata about the tracked process

 Basic Usage
 -----------